Bigatos39/DescribingMultipleScatteringAngles/README.md

 ## Common Models for Multiple Scattering

-Commonly used models to describe multiple scattering include the Molière model, Gaussian model, and the Landau-Pomeranchuk-Migdal model.
+Common used models described multiple scattering including the Molière model, Gaussian model, and the Landau-Pomeranchuk-Migdal model.

 One of the most widely used models is the Molière model.
 Molière assumes that after each interaction, the new direction of the particle is randomly chosen according to a Gaussian distribution: